- For consistent and stable cash flows.

 - To reduce transaction costs.

 In essence, when operating in futures markets hedging implies taking a position opposite to that in the physical market.
-Hedging is the opposite of speculation - hedgers are NOT trying to "win" and make money on the price movements.
+Hedging is the opposite of speculation - hedgers are not trying to "win" and make money on the actual price movements.
 Locking a price today allows for better focus on planning and business development with minimum exposure to an unwanted business risk.
 Hedging can vary in complexity from relatively simple "off-setting trades" through to complex derivative structures.

-How does a Hedge work?
+How does a hedge work?

 A producer takes opposite positions in two different markets, for example physical and futures markets, that move together in order to mitigate loss in one, for a favourable movement in another.